Mazhabi Sikh: Colonial period

 During the colonial-period, a substantial amount of Mazhabi Sikhs in Punjab and the western part of the United Provinces converted to Christianity.
 The process of conversion is noted as initially being instigated by the Chuhras themselves rather than by the missionaries, as it was the Chuhras who approached the missionaries first.
-The missionaries were initially targetting the privileged castes for conversion but began to focus on converting the lower-castes due to the numbers of Chuhras entering the Christian religion in this period.
+The missionaries were initially targeting the privileged castes for conversion but began to focus on converting the lower-castes due to the numbers of Chuhras entering the Christian religion in this period.
 The conversion of Mazhabi Sikhs to Christianity started in western U.P. in 1859 and in Punjab from 1873 onwards.
 It was primarily the Presbyterian Mission was successful at converting Mazhabis to Christianity, although other Christian denominations also saw converts into their fold.
 Eventually, the majority of native Christians were those from the labour castes, with the term "sweeper" and "Christian" becoming synonymous for one another in Western U.P. by the year 1900 and in post-partition Pakistani Punjab after 1947.
 By 1931, nearly a quarter of all the Chuhras in Punjab had become Christians, with them being especially prevalented in western Punjab, in areas that would later become Pakistani Punjab.
 However, many of the Chuhras that became Christian did not discard all of their previous beliefs and practices, known as pahchān.
 The Christian churches referred to the Chuhra masses converting to their religion as "Mass Movement Christians" or "village Christians" due to them being subaltern converts, and noted their laxity in following Christian tenets.
 Due to this, Chuhra Christians became a sub-class of Christians who were usually not deemed as fit to partake in the communion.
 Many other native Christians also opposed the Chuhras joining their church, such as in Amritsar.
 Non-Dalit native Christians (often upper-caste Christians) termed the Dalit Christian converts as "neo-Christians" and casteism de facto continued amongst the Indian Christian community, with Dalit Christians continuing to marry amongst themselves, their separate Dalit identity continuing, and preserving their Dalit diction.
 In some cases, the Dalit Christians were segregated within the churches, being allotted separate seats.